 Laurel Hills Park/Sassafras All Children’s Playground

-If you have children with special needs, then we have a very special playground indeed!
+If you have a child with a disability, then we have a very special playground indeed!
 Sassafras All Children's Playground—the largest in the City of Raleigh park system—was carefully designed for children of all physical capabilities to enjoy.
 The playground—located at Laurel Hills Park—is built on a 3.5-acre site and offers an elaborate wooden play structure of tunnels, bridges, towers, swings and rings built over soft sand.
 It also includes a 50-foot-long zipline and a basketball hoop, all created to easily allow children with special needs to play and have fun.
 The tallest deck is eight feet off the ground and is fully accessible by wheelchair.
 There are also therapeutic, independent play elements, such as the roller table, to help building upper body strength.

 Other outdoor options include Falls Lake State Recreation Area, Anderson Point Park, Knightdale Station Park and Durant Nature Preserve.